 Seth doesn’t really do social media—so whichever platform you choose to follow him on, you’ll mostly just see links to his daily blogs.
-However, the discussions provoked among his readers in Facebook comments and Twitter mentions can be equally insightful and well worth your time.
+Nonetheless, he’s considered popular on social media.In any case, the discussions provoked among his readers in Facebook comments and Twitter mentions can be equally insightful and well worth your time.

 6. Strive Masiyiwa

 As a leading expert in social entrepreneurship, Econet Wireless CEO Dr. Strive Masiyiwa is an incredible resource for entrepreneurs who hope not just to make a profit, but to genuinely make a difference through their business endeavors.
 He seeks in particular to serve as a resource to African Philanthropreneurs—and his Facebook page offers a first class interactive community for those on a similar journey of business and philanthropy.

 If you dig around, you may or may not also find a group somewhere on Facebook where some pretty brilliant entrepreneurs are gathering to network and share insights that aren’t always available on their public profiles.
 But of course, if such a group existed, we wouldn’t link to it—because it’s a secret.

 LinkedIn: Social Media for Professionals, Where Entrepreneurs Should Be

 We get it—LinkedIn is kind of boring.
 The audience is pretty straight-laced, there are very few cat memes, and the entire platform tends to reek of stuffy corporate America.